Three U.S. lawmakers call on USPS to freeze Oshkosh vehicle contract

 Representative Marcy Kaptur, the chair of an appropriations subcommittee, and fellow Democrats Jared Huffman and Tim Ryan urged a halt pending an investigation into whether there was any political influence in awarding the contract and if it is consistent with President Joe Biden’s executive order to electrify the federal fleet.

 Last month, the USPS rejected a bid from Ohio-based Workhorse Group for an all-electric delivery fleet.
-Oshkosh and Workhorse did not immediately comment.
+Oshkosh did not immediately comment.
+Workhorse, whose shares rose 5.5% on Tuesday, declined to comment.

 Huffman separately introduced legislation on Monday cosponsored by 18 other House Democrats to provide $6 billion to the U.S. Postal Service (USPS) to buy tens of thousands of additional electric delivery vehicles and charging stations.